ulfwinberg/vscode-perforce/README.md

 * Automatically creates an SCM provider to manage changelists when you open a file from a different perforce client
 * Adds support for attaching jobs to changelists
 * Improved support for shelved files & changelists
+* Basic support for resolving and re-resolving changelists
 * Supports multiple P4CONFIG files in the same workspace
 * Works more reliably with personal servers
 * Ability to move selected file from the default changelist to a new changelist